EEO Training Courses

 - This event is individual registration, so the cost is the same whether the person is teleworking or in an agency facility.

 - How do I receive a group rate discount?

-- Group rates are available for agencies registering 10 or more individuals for the full event.
-Group discounts are available through June 29.
+- Group rates are available for agencies registering 10 or more individuals.
+Group discounts are available through October 15.

 Cancellation and No-show Policy for Registered Participants: Cancellations made after the cancel date on the registration form will not be refunded or given credit toward future courses.
 Pre-paid training using the “Pay Now” option will not be refunded or given credit toward future courses.
 No-shows will not be refunded or given credit toward future courses.

 Dealing with medical issues under the Americans With Disabilities Act (ADA) can be a tricky area of federal sector employment law.
 Join FELTG instructor and attorney at law Meghan Droste for this 90-minute webinar as she discusses the things to do – and not to do – when dealing with employee medical information.